La Vuelta a Espana 2023 stage-by-stage guide

 Stage 16: Tuesday 12 September, Liencres Playa – Bejes (120.5km)

-A short stage which runs along the Bay of Biscay coast and turns south before a steep climb to the finish in the small town of Bejes.
+A short stage which runs along the Bay of Biscay coastline and turns south before a steep climb to the finish in the small town of Bejes.

 Stage 17: Wednesday 13 September, Ribadesella – Altu de l’Angliru (124.5km)